the-scouts/por/src/por/expected/chapter-3.exp.rst

        *  Ensure that Young People are meaningfully involved in decision making at all levels within the Group.
        *  The opening, closure and amalgamation of Sections in the Group as necessary.

-          *The Executive Committee must also:*
+          The Group Executive Committee must also:
-       *  Appoint Administrators, Advisers, and Co-opted members of the Executive Committee.
+       *  Appoint Administrators, Advisers, and Co-opted members of the Group Executive Committee.
-       *  Approve the Annual Report and Annual Accounts after their examination by an appropriate auditor, independent examiner or scrutineer.
+       *  Prepare and approve the Trustees' Annual Report and Annual Accounts after the examination of the accountsby an appropriate auditor, independent examiner or scrutineer.
-       *  Present the Annual Report and Annual Accounts to the Scout Council at the Annual General Meeting; file a copy with the District Executive Committee; and if a registered charity, to the appropriate charity regulator if the regulator's rules require it.
+       *  Present the approved Trustees' Annual Report and Annual Accounts to the Group Scout Council at the Annual General Meeting; file a copy with the District Executive Committee; and if a registered charity, to the appropriate charity regulator if the regulator's rules require it.
 (See Rule 13.3)
        *  Maintain confidentiality with regard to appropriate Executive Committee business.
        *  Where staff are employed, act as a responsible employer in accordance with Scouting's values and relevant legislation.
        *  Ensure line management responsibilities for employed staff are clearly established and communicated.